sharmadhiraj/free-json-datasets/README.md

 > **⚠️ Note:**
 > The `datasets` directory contains **deprecated data** that will be removed soon.
 > The project is now **organized by categories**, updated regularly, and hosted on **GitHub Pages**.
-> New and updated datasets are stored in the `data` folder.
+> New and updated datasets are stored in the `docs` folder.

 ## Dataset Structure